Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: Overview

-\textit{Overview}.--- Fig. 1 shows an overview of \textit{Cluster} observations in Earth’s magnetosheath during 19:00-14:00 UT on 2-3 December 2003 in Geocentric Solar Ecliptic (GSE) coordinates.
+Figure 1 shows an overview of \textit{Cluster} observations in Earth’s magnetosheath during 19:00-14:00 UT on 2-3 December 2003 in Geocentric Solar Ecliptic (GSE) coordinates.
 During this time interval, the \textit{Cluster} mission is in a tetrahedral-like configuration, with the relative separation $d_{sc}\sim200\rm{km}$ (around 3 proton inertial length $d_i\sim74\rm{km}$), enabling us to perform a multi-point analysis on MHD turbulence.
-Performing an MHD mode decomposition during 23:00-10:00 UT (the red bar on the top of Fig. 1) is applicable for the following reasons.
-First of all, the background magnetic field measured by the Fluxgate Magnetometer (FGM) \cite{Balogh1997} and proton plasma parameters measured by the Cluster Ion Spectrometry’s Hot Ion Analyzer (CIS-HIA) \cite{Reme2001} are relatively stable, as shown in Figs. 1(a-d).
-Fluctuations are approximately stationary and homogeneous based on the analysis of correlation functions \cite{Zhao2023}.
-Additionally, fluctuations are in a well-developed state, as shown in Fig. 1(f) where the spectral slopes ($\alpha_{V_p}$ and $\alpha_B$) of the trace proton velocity and magnetic power at spacecraft-frequency $f_{sc}\sim[0.001 Hz,0.1 f_{ci}$] range between $-5/3$ and $-3/2$ (the proton gyro-frequency $f_{ci}\sim0.24 Hz$).
-The trace proton velocity and magnetic power are calculated through the fast Fourier transform (FFT) with five-point smoothing in a moving time window with a five-hour length and five-minute moving step.
-Furthermore, the turbulent Alfvén Mach number is $M_{A,turb}=\delta V_p/V_A\sim0.3$ (Fig. 1(g)), satisfying the small-amplitude approximation.
-Table \ref{tab:table1} provides the background parameters used for further analysis.
+To ensure low-frequency (large-scale) measurements while the mean magnetic field $\mathbf{B}_0$ approaches the local background magnetic field, we split the whole time interval into several time windows with a five-hour length and a five-minute moving step.
+Performing an MHD mode decomposition during 23:00-10:00 UT (the red bar on the top of Figure 1) is applicable for the following reasons.
+First of all, the background magnetic field measured by the Fluxgate Magnetometer (FGM) \citep{Balogh1997} and proton plasma parameters measured by the Cluster Ion Spectrometry’s Hot Ion Analyzer (CIS-HIA) \citep{Reme2001} are relatively stable, as shown in Figures 1(a-d).
+Fluctuations are approximately stationary and homogeneous based on the analysis of correlation functions (see Appendix A).
+Additionally, fluctuations are in a well-developed state, as shown in Figure 1(f) where the spectral slopes ($\alpha_{V_p}$ and $\alpha_B$) of the trace proton velocity and magnetic field power at spacecraft-frequency $f_{sc}\sim[0.001 Hz,0.1 f_{ci}$] range between $-5/3$ and $-3/2$ (the proton gyro-frequency $f_{ci}\sim0.24 Hz$).
+The trace proton velocity and magnetic field power are calculated through the fast Fourier transform (FFT) with five-point smoothing in each time window.
+Figure 1(g) shows that the turbulent Alfvén Mach number ($M_{A,turb}=\delta V_p/V_A$) and relative amplitudes of magnetic field fluctuations ($\delta B/B_0$) are smaller than unity, indicating that the nonlinear terms ($\delta \mathbf{V}_p^2$, $\delta \mathbf{B}^2$) are smaller than the linear terms ($V_A\delta \mathbf{V}_p$,$B_0\delta \mathbf{B}$).
+Thus, the assumption of small-amplitude approximation is satisfied.
+Table \ref{tab:table1} lists the values of background physical parameters for our analysis.